davidemalagoli/docker-stacks/jupyterhub/README.txt

 cd /docker-stacks/jupyterhub

 docker build .
+## at the end of the process the imageid will be provided, otherwise use "docker ps -a" to see al images

 docker run -it -p 8888:8888 >>IMAGEID<< /usr/local/bin/start-notebook.sh

 ## IF YOU NEED TO RUN THE JUPYTERHUB
 docker run -it -p 8000:8000 >>IMAGEID<< jupyterhub

+## TO MOUNT HOST VOLUME INSIDE DOCKER (suggested for tmp storage on amazon ssd)
+docker run -it p 8888:8888 >>IMAGEID<< /usr/local/bin/start-notebook.sh -v /mnt:/tmp

 ## IF YOU NEED TO MOVE THE DOCKER VAR TO EXTERNAL DRIVE
 #stop the docker daemon